jamie-mh/jgbc/lib/imgui/examples/README.txt

  - Uploading the font atlas texture into graphics memory
  - Providing a render function to render indexed textured triangles
  - Optional: clipboard support, mouse cursor supports, Windows IME support, etc.
+ - Optional (Advanced,Beta): platform window API to use multi-viewport.

 This is essentially what the example bindings in this folder are providing + obligatory portability cruft.